-The same as it goes with the corporate tax, you need to pay an annual property tax when holding the property.
+The same as for the corporate tax, you need to pay an annual property tax when holding the property.

 The property tax consists of the Fixed asset tax and City planning tax.
 The total tax ranges between 1.4% to 2.1%, even if only 10% of local governments charge a property tax higher than 1.4%.

-It’s not always easy to know where to buy.
-Below I’ve listed four different places worth considering when buying commercial property and especially hotels in Japan.
+It’s not always easy to know where to buy property in a foreign country.
+Below I’ve listed four cities worth considering when buying commercial property and especially hotels in Japan.

 The supply of hotel rooms has increased drastically in Tokyo, mainly to prepare for the Olympics and other events.
 Yet prices are also the most propped up and yields not as high as in regional areas.

-As such, Tokyo might not be your best investment destination, but you have other options with lower costs and higher yields.
+As such, Tokyo might not be one of your best investment destination, but you have other options with lower costs and higher yields.